ZiruiWang2021/repo-lens-ai/docs/TECHNICAL_BLOG.md

 I also learned that good AI projects for hiring should be legible at two levels:

-- A recruiter should understand the product value in the first minute.
-- A technical interviewer should be able to inspect the architecture, tests, tradeoffs, and failure modes.

 RepoLens AI was built with both audiences in mind.

 ## GitHub Link